 Following some time at leisure for lunch, we will explore the ethereal interior of the great church of San Marco, with a focus on the evolution of the mosaics which cover its domes, arches and walls and how they echo a medieval vision of heaven.
-(Overnight Venice) B
+This evening we dine together at a local restaurant.
+(Overnight Venice) D

-Day 3: Saturday 30 September, Venice: The Islands
+Day 2: Saturday 27 September, Venice: The Islands